maybuzz/project-3-1819/README.md

 ```

 ## Concept
-A meeting room dashboard application for the Maribeau office in Amsterdam.
-The dashboard shows several measurements done by sensors placed in the meeting rooms.
-It shows the availability, temperature, humidity-, co2- and barometric pressure in the room.

-The idea of this app is that employees of the Maribeau office can easily see what rooms are available and what the environment in the rooms is like.
-The values are shown in bars that change color when the levels raise to high.
-When the levels raise too high employees in the rooms will be warned.
+Add a new feature to the existing "Kandidaatvinden" chat for Lifely.
+I want to give the candidate more responsibility by letting them fill in the form.

+## Conclusion
+I've learned a lot about working with socket.io.
+A few weeks ago I had no clue how to work with sockets, but this week I finally got the hang of it.

+Due to lack of time (and focussing on the socket.io) I haven't implemented keyevents of any of the exclusive design principles.

 ## To-do
-- [x] Nodejs, express server
+- [x] Setup server
-- [x] Runs without JS
-- [x] Responsive design
-- [x] Filter rooms, different sections
-- [x] Server
-  - [x] Serve time, `noscript` tag
-  - [x] Change bars width according to data
-- [x] Client
-  - [x] Book rooms, `localStorage`
-  - [x] Realtime clock
-- [x] Performance
-  - [x] Service worker and cache control
+- [x] Socket.io
-  - [x] Offline page
+- [x] Add more socket interaction
-  - [x] Perceived performance
+- [x] Recreate the "Kandidaatvinden" design
-  - [x] Critical css
+- [x] `real-time web`
+- [ ] `web design`
+  - [ ] Key events
-- [ ] Progressive enhancements
+  - [ ] Exclusive design principles
+- [x] Intermediair interface
+  - [x] Add new feature -> `send` pieces of the form
-  - [ ] Change color span according to value
+- [ ] Candidate interface
+  - [ ] Add new feature -> `request` pieces of the form
-  - [ ] Update data without refresh
+- [ ] Auto safe form
-  - [ ] Notification when levels raise to high
+- [ ] Update form real time

 ## Resources